nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 The Motivational module prints a randomly generated motivational quote for the user whenever the program starts

 # Expenditure
-The expenditure module is acomprehensive allows users to key in their expenses to enable them to store all their expenses.
+The expenditure module is comprehensive allows users to key in their expenses to enable them to store all their expenses.
 This guide will walk developers through how to use the expenditure function to track their expenses